ucla-vision/xivo/wiki.md

 | State update | 42ms | 50m | 13ms | 4 ms |

-\* ROVIO is a ''direct'' method that skips the feature matching step and directly uses the photometric error as the innovation term in EKF update step.
+\* ROVIO is a 'direct' method that skips the feature matching step and directly uses the photometric error as the innovation term in EKF update step.
 Since it uses Iterative Extended Kalman Filter (IEKF) for state update, it's slower than our EKF-based method.

 OKVIS and VINS-Mono (marked with Keyframe) perform iterative nonlinear least square on keyframes for state estimation, and thus are much slower in the state update step.
-Also OKVIS runs on stereo images.

 ### Accuracy